-The New Grand Challenges Forum encourages students to think critically, discuss openly, and learn unequivocally.
-The Honors College welcomes a diverse group of distinguished scholars, authors, activists, and artists in an effort to further the University’s commitment to intellectual rigor, critical thinking, and scholarly excellence.
-The New Grand Challenges Forum offers students, faculty, staff, alumni and members of the local community a time to hear a wide range of lectures dedicated to a compelling theme.
+The Grand Challenges Forum encourages students to think critically, discuss openly and learn unequivocally.
+The Honors College welcomes a diverse group of distinguished scholars, authors, activists and artists in an effort to further the University’s commitment to intellectual rigor, critical thinking and scholarly excellence.
+The Grand Challenges Forum offers students, faculty, staff, alumni and members of the local community a time to hear a wide range of lectures dedicated to a compelling theme.

-In Fall 2021, the lectures will be held on Fridays from 1–2 p.m. in CEMO Hall, September 3 - November 19 (subject to change due to University Covid protocols).
+The lectures will be held on Fridays from 1–2 p.m. in CEMO Hall.